Our Family of Companies

 4. Decide If You Need Life Insurance Riders

 Riders are optional benefits you can add to your insurance policy to customize your coverage.
 Depending on your financial situation and insurance needs, you may want to have certain riders on your policy.
 Some riders may be included as standard features of your policy, while others may be available for an extra cost.
 Remember to consider the additional cost of riders in your overall insurance policy budget.
-Following are explanations of two of the most common ones: guaranteed insurability rider and waiver of premium rider.

 5. Request Your Life Insurance Quote

 Getting a life insurance quote is relatively easy these days.
 Life insurance companies often provide free online quotes for specific policies through their websites.
-You may be able to start getting a ballpark figure for a quote online, but you will more than likely need to work with a life insurance agent to complete your purchase.
+You may be able to start getting a ballpark figure for a quote online, but you will more than likely need to work with a life insurance financial representative to complete your purchase.
 A licensed agent can answer any questions and provide a more thorough understanding of the details, features, and benefits of the specific policy that is right for you.
 In addition, if you are required to complete a medical exam for coverage, you will need to do this in person.

 Life insurance premiums vary depending on a combination of different factors, including the death benefit amount, the type of life insurance policy, and any additional riders.
 Other factors determining your premium quote are your age, gender, overall health, tobacco use, family medical history, and other personal risk factors like your lifestyle activities and occupation (i.e., engaging in dangerous hobbies or working in a hazardous field).